-Adrenalin 2 has improved rust resistance which makes suitable to the coastal northern NSW and QLD markets where rust tolerance is critical to high performance and livestock palatability.
+Adrenalin 2 has rust resistance rating of 7.88\ (on a scale of 1-9, 9 being the best resistance) in comparison to Tetila's rating of 6.
+This high resistance rating makes Adrenalin 2 suitable to the coastal northern NSW and QLD markets where rust tolerance is critical to high performance and livestock palatability.

 We recommend its use where growing season length can enable it to deliver to its potential.

-Tetraploid italian ryegrass
+Tetraploid italian ryegrass High winter activity

-Excellent seedling vigour
+Excellent seedling vigour Rust rating 7.88\